PsyTeachR/data-skills-v2/docs/01-intro.md

 Try using the console as a calculator - type `1 + 1` and press enter.
 :::

 The right panes have several different tabs that show you information about your code.
 The most used tab in the upper right pane is the **Environment** tab.
-The Environment tab lists some information about the <a class='glossary'>objects<span class='def'></span></a> that you have defined in your code.
+The Environment tab lists some information about the <a class='glossary' target='_blank' title='A word that identifies and stores the value of some data for later use.' href='https://psyteachr.github.io/glossary/o#object'>objects</a> that you have defined in your code.

 In the lower right pane, the most used tabs are the **Files** tab for directory structure, the **Plots** tab for plots, the **Packages** tab for managing add-on packages (we'll explain what these are in the next chapter), and the **Viewer** tab to display reports created by your scripts.
 You can change the location of panes and what tabs are shown under `Tools > Global Options... > Pane Layout`.
 When you open a new project, the Files tab will be set to your project working directory and will show a file with the file extension `.Rproj` which is the file that has all the information about your project.
 Don't delete this file!